The Grothendieck--Serre conjecture over valuation rings: Proof of the main theorem

 \section{Proof of the main theorem}

 In this section, we finish the proof of our main result \Cref{GSVal}.
 By the reduction of \Cref{no-para}, it suffices to deal with semisimple anisotropic group schemes over Henselian valuation rings of rank one.
-In this situation, we argue by using techniques in Bruhat--Tits theory and Galois cohomology to conclude. \bthm For a Henselian valuation ring $V$ of rank one with fraction field $K$ and a semisimple anisotropic $V$-group scheme $G$, we have
+In this situation, we argue by using techniques in Bruhat--Tits theory and Galois cohomology to conclude. \bthm For a Henselian rank-one valuation ring $V$ and a semisimple anisotropic $V$-group $G$,